Our Work

 Our Mission

-The purpose of the Education Council (EC) is to serve as the voice of the residents of greater Estero to improve the quality of educational programs and facilities.
+The purpose of the Education Council is to serve as the voice of the residents of greater Estero to improve the quality of educational programs and facilities.
 The EC seeks opportunities, offers solutions, challenges threats, and communicates reliable and accurate information to Engage Estero leadership and residents to make informed decisions and encourage community engagement on education issues.

 Education Campaigns…